SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_functions.rst

 	        fstEllArr: ellipsoid [nDims1,nDims2,...,nDimsN] - array of ellipsoids of the same size.
 	        secEllArr: ellipsoid /
-	            polytope [nDims1,nDims2,...,nDimsN] - array of ellipsoids or polytopes of the same sizes.
+	            Polyhedron [nDims1,nDims2,...,nDimsN] - array of ellipsoids or polyhedrons of the same sizes.

 	            note: if mode == 'i', then fstEllArr, secEllVec should be array.